mzw/JSAnalyzer/README.md

 JSAnalyzer consists of three main components:

 * JSModeler
- - Statically extracting a finite state machine (FSM) from the source code of target Ajax applications
+ - Statically extracts a finite state machine (FSM) from the source code of target Ajax applications
 * JSVerifier
- - (Semi-)Automatically verifying whether the extracted FSM satisfies invariants relevant to interactions with Ajax applications
+ - (Semi-)Automatically verifies whether the extracted FSM satisfies invariants relevant to interactions with Ajax applications
 * JSPreventer
  - Supports developers to reveal errors due to potential faults of anti-examples from the verification results